 Step 5: Confirm the trade

-What is Ethereum Classic Trading?
+What Is Ethereum Classic (ETC) Trading?

 Although Ethereum Classic is a digital currency - different from the ‘fiat’ government-issued currencies we all use to pay our taxes - cryptocurrencies still hold financial value.

 The financial value of digital currencies like Ethereum Classic changes with every second, throughout a single trading day.
 This is down to the supply and demand of the market, which like any tradable asset naturally fluctuates.